Reconstruction of Rough Conductivities from Boundary Measurements: Stability

 \section{Stability}

 In this final section, we will prove the stability estimates \eqref{gamma-stab} and \eqref{q-stab}.
-Let us start with the stability estimate for the Schrodinger equation.
-Given $q \in W^{-1/2,2n}_{\textrm{comp}}(\Omega)$, we define the set of Cauchy data for $q$ as
+Let us start with the stability estimate for the Schr{\"o}dinger equation.
+Given $q \in H^{-1/2,2n}_{D}(\Omega)$, we define the set of Cauchy data for $q$ as

 If $0$ is not a Dirichlet eigenvalue of $(-\Delta+q)$ on $\Omega$, then $\mathcal{C}_q$ is precisely the graph of the Dirichlet-to-Neumann map $\Lambda_q$.
 Consider the norm on $H^{1/2}(\pa \Omega) \times H^{-1/2}(\pa \Omega)$ given by